hrtywhy/hrtywhy.github.io/_posts/2025-09-20-seo-poisoning-scam-indonesia.markdown

 ### Comparative Case: Badiis Malware SEO Poisoning

 The technique is not unique to scams.
-A **recent campaign uncovered by The Hacker News** described attackers using **SEO poisoning to distribute Badiis malware**.
+A recent campaign uncovered by Unit42 described attackers using SEO poisoning to distribute Badiis malware.

 - **Same technique:** Black Hat SEO + poisoned results.
 - **Different objective:** Instead of scam numbers, victims were redirected to sites hosting **malicious installers**.
 - **Implication:** SEO poisoning is a *flexible delivery mechanism* that can be adapted for scams, malware, or phishing.

-This highlights a **convergence point**: AI search systems are becoming a *new battleground* for both financially motivated scammers and advanced malware operators.
+This highlights a convergence point: AI search systems are becoming a *new battleground* for both financially motivated scammers and advanced malware operators.

 # Why Indonesia?
 Attribution and Motives